Estradiol and Progesterone

 The sensitive balance between estrogen and progesterone

-Therefore, in the case of an Estrogen deficiency it is important to not only determine the absolute values of the individual hormones, but also the ratio of Estrogen to progesterone.
+Consequently, in cases of estrogen deficiency, it is essential to assess not only the absolute hormone levels but also the ratio of estrogen to progesterone.

 DHEA and Cortisol

-Cortisol and DHEA play an important role in the different metabolic processes in the body.
-In immune processes, cortisol helps with its anti-inflammatory and anti-allergic effect, and has an important function in maintaining the health of the body.
+Cortisol and DHEA also play vital roles in various metabolic processes within the body.
+In immune processes, cortisol contributes through its anti-inflammatory and anti-allergic properties, significantly contributing to overall health maintenance.

 It is responsible for: